YtJalppa/YtJalppa/README.md

 - 👋 Hello, my name is Jalppa.
 - 👀 I like to develop Minecraft servers.
 - 🌱 I have been learning Java to make better Minecraft servers for a year.
+I have been making Minecraft-servers for 3 years, so I know a bit about those :D
 - 💞️ I make collaboration with Thearex12, Banskudansku and others.
 - 📫 Message me in Discord: jalppa